roots/bud/dev/README.md

     └── project.js
 ```

 Jest scripts.
-These could probably be moved to `/bud/tests` but that isn't a priority.
+These could probably be moved to `tests` but that isn't a priority.
 These scripts are fine.

-- `moduleNameMapper.js` exports a function used in `/bud/config/jest.config.js` to map module names to source directories.
+- `moduleNameMapper.js` exports a function used in `/config/jest.config.js` to map module names to source directories.
 - `project.js` is a helper function inteneded for integration testing.
-It is used by `/bud/tests/util/integration.ts`.
+It is used by `/tests/util/integration.ts`.

 ## readme